omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

 ####

-Login to a juju controller
+Login to a Juju controller
 --------------------------

-If you don't already have a juju controller, bootstrap juju by creating a juju controller machine.
+If you don't already have a Juju controller, bootstrap Juju by creating a Juju controller machine.

 .. code-block:: bash